dovecot/documentation/source/settings/pigeonhole.rst

 The current implementation looks for the separator from the left of the localpart and uses the first one encountered.
 The ``:user`` part is left of the separator and the ``:detail`` part is right.

-This setting has been replaced with :ref:`setting-recipient_delimiter`.
+This setting has been replaced with :dovecot_core:ref:`recipient_delimiter`.

 .. _plugin-sieve-setting-sieve_trace_dir: